Pan Voyevoda: Act 1

-The Voyevode is a powerful provincial governor.
+The Voyavoda is a powerful provincial governor.
 The main plot of the drama springs from his prior meeting in the woods with Maria, an orphan of the old Polish aristocracy, whose beauty has captivated him.

 After a brief orchestral Introduction evoking the magic of the woods, Czapliński meets with his fiancée Maria and her friends, but on the approach of a hunting party they retreat.
-The Voyevode arrives with his mistress Jadwiga and the retainers Dzjuba and Olesnici, who are both in love with her.
+The Voyevode arrives with his mistress Jadwiga and the retainers Dzjuba and Oleśnicki, who are both in love with her.
 After a Krakowiak is danced the Voyevode describes his meeting with the beautiful young woman, which causes Jadwiga to leave in jealous fury with her friends and admirers.
 Alone, the Voyevode broods on his passion.
 Maria chances on him, and having learned that she is betrothed to Czapliński the Voyevode orders his servants to seize her.
 The young nobleman tries to save his bride to be, but falls wounded in the fight.
 The Voyevode orders him to be thrown into the woods, and declares to the shaken Maria that he will marry her one week hence - which stuns the returning Jadwiga.